delphix/dx-workshops/README.md

 ## Description

-This repo consists of some standard OS + Database templates configured ready to use with Delphix (located in the base-templates folder):
+This repo consists of some standard OS + Database templates configured ready to use with Delphix (located in the packer-templates folder):

 - delphix-centos6.9-oracle11.2.0.4.json
 - delphix-centos7-ansible-base.json
 - delphix-centos7-oracle-11.2.0.4.json
 - delphix-centos7-oracle-12.2.0.1.json
-- delphix-centos7-postrges-9.6.json
+- delphix-centos7-postgres-9.6.json
 - delphix-ubuntu-bionic-guacamole.json

 There are also some bespoke Packer templates used for specific scenarios: